continuous-symmetry-measure/csm/python/README.md

 ### Help

-Send requests for help to Devora@chelem.co.il or via the contact form at chelem.co.il
+Similarly, send requests for help to Devora@chelem.co.il or via the contact form at chelem.co.il

 ## License

 This project is provided under the 3-clause BSD license.

-The license should be in a separate file called LICENSE, so don't explain it in detail within your documentation.

-Also, don't forget to specify licenses of third-party libraries and programs you use.